dbarrerap/EcuaCRM/README.md

-# EcuaCRM
+# ReservationsAPI
-A CRM Developed in ASP.NET/C#
+A reservations API using ASP.NET/C# and Database Design on MySQL